 “The Geneva friendly could also be the game where Big Phil does a Rafa and uses David Luiz as a midfielder.
-With Thiago Silva back and Dante having settled in so well, the Chelsea defender might as well be tested as a possible plughole.”
-Writes Fernando Duarte
+With Thiago Silva back and Dante having settled in so well, the Chelsea defender might as well be tested as a possible plughole”

 Kaká is back, but that is hardly big news given that the Real Madrid midfielder has started to get more playing time under Jose Mourinho.
 The real surprise was the absence of Ronaldinho, who under Scolari seemed to have been granted ‘’untouchable’’ status – after the player’s abysmal display in London, penalty miss included, the manager pretty much absolved him.

-At his press conference in Rio this Tuesday, Scolari hinted he will not have Ronaldinho and Kaka in the same squad and there will be only place for one former World Player of the Year in his plans.
-It will be difficult for Kaká to play as bad as Ronaldinho did last month but he will have to replicate the good understanding with Neymar and Oscar shown last year.
+At his press conference in Rio this Tuesday, Scolari hinted he will not have Ronaldinho and Kaka in the same squad and there will be the only place for one former World Player of the Year on his watch.
+It will be difficult for Kaká to play as bad Ronaldinho did last month but he will have to replicate the good understanding with Neymar and Oscar shown last year.
 Especially if Scolari opts for the same 4-2-3-1 formation against the Italians.

 The Geneva friendly could also be the game where Big Phil does a Rafa and uses David Luiz as a midfielder.
 With Thiago Silva back and Dante having settled in so well, the Chelsea defender might as well be tested as a possible plughole.